Jack Yan: Business ventures

 Beginning in the 1980s, Yan created over 100 typeface designs himself for his firm, Jack Yan & Associates and was New Zealand's first digital typeface designer.
 He encouraged other local typeface designers such as Kris Sowersby to pursue careers in that industry.
 His typefaces include Ætna, a revival of Bembo.

 He also helms a consulting firm, and is co-chair of the Medinge Group think-tank.

 In 1997, he founded Lucire, a fashion magazine that added print editions after starting on the web, and serves as its publisher.

 From 2007 to 2012, he was a judge for Miss Universe New Zealand, and became a director of the licensee firm that took over in 2013.

-In 2008, he founded the online car encyclopedia Autocade.
+In 2008, he founded the online car encyclopedia Autocade, which he then extended into a print version in 2023.

 Writings and media

-Yan was a contributor to Visual Arts Trends in New York (1999–2001), The Journal of Brand Management in London (2003–04), and Desktop magazine in Australia (1996–2010).
+Yan was a contributor to Visual Arts Trends in New York (1999–2001), The Journal of Brand Management in London (2003–11), and Desktop magazine in Australia (1996–2010).